Image

 Super 27 (Boeing 727RE)

 In the 1990s noise regulations became more strict.
-To increased the useful life of the 727s many received modifications to make them Stage III compliant.
+To increase the useful life of the 727s many received modifications to make them Stage III compliant.
 Sometimes this involved adding hushkits to the engines, often visible by longer exhaust pipes.
 Other companies made changes to the trailing edge flaps on the wings or added winglets to improved fuel efficiency.

 Valsan Partners developed the Super 27, sometimes called the 727RE.
-On this aircraft the outer two engines are replaced by larger diameter JT8D-200 series engines, known from the MD-80 series.
+On this aircraft the outer two engines have been replaced by larger diameter JT8D-200 series engines, known from the MD-80 series.
 This is how to recognise the Super 27.
 The original middle engine is kept, but fitted with a new exhaust pipe.